-The postgraduate coordinators will be responsible for overall administration of the postgraduate Master and Doctoral Level courses (AQF Level 9).
-The main tasks of the postgraduate coordinators are the same as that of the undergraduate and honours coordinator but at a postgraduate level for their respective courses.
+The postgraduate coordinator will be responsible for overall administration of the postgraduate master's courses (AQF Level 9) and as such will be designated the title Director of Clinical Programs.
+The main tasks of the postgraduate coordinator are the same as that of the undergraduate and honours coordinator but at a postgraduate level.
+The postgraduate coordinator will also receive reports from the Placement Coordinator.